josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 ## Option 3 - Disregarded LLC

-IAO could form a limited liability corporation (LLC) that is a disregarded entity of ISOC, essentially treating it as a branch or division of ISOC for most tax purposes.
+IAO could form a Limited Liability Company (LLC) that is a disregarded entity of ISOC, essentially treating it as a branch or division of ISOC for most tax purposes.
 In contrast to the previous option, ISOC in this case could delegate the appointment of the IAO